Best Ski Gloves of 2024/25

 Not sure whether to go for the unisex or women’s?
 This guide shows how sizing works for Black Diamond gloves.

-Colorado Mountain School Guide, Russell Hunter, says he couldn’t do his job without the Guide Gloves.
+We interviewed Colorado Mountain School Guide, Russell Hunter and he says he couldn’t do his job without the Guide Gloves.

-Backcountry customers said they had bought a pair for their relatives after putting their own pair through the wringer!
-They also mentioned sizing up, as many people felt they were a little too small.
-Guides, ski patrollers, and football fans in freezing stadiums were all big fans.
+We recommend sizing up, as some testers felt they were a little too small.
+Guides, ski patrollers, and football fans in freezing stadiums are all big fans of these gloves.

 Waterproofing Shell Material: Gore-Tex Membrane, Pittards Armortan Leather